MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-change.md

 ## Goals for managing change

+Agile project managers focus on the following goals when managing change:

+- Ensure customer needs are being met
-- Control Scope Changes
+- Control scope changes, minimize scope creep

+- Complete on time and within budget
+- Meet customer needs, requirements
+- Meet business objectives
+- Meet human objectives - organization, team objectives
+-
+- Develop contingency plans in the event of change

 - Identify planned, completed, and incomplete work
-- Minimize scope creep

 - Support a change management process

 ## Options for tracking change

+The point is that when does change occur?
+Everything is iterative.
+Good practice is to constantly refine the backlog to ensure acceptance criteria is well defined and your team is building the software your customers want.

 You can track changes informally or formally.
 The more informal tracking, while lightweight in process, leads to less capability to track the change.
 In the end, the way you track changes should mesh with the change management culture established in your organization.

-Here are the main ways you can track change:
-- Track changes to requirements within the requirement work item through discussions, changes to acceptance criteria, or attachments
-- Add a *change* tag to work items to support tracking changes to the scope of work
-- Add a bug that tracks a change in scope or additional work
-- Add a change request work item type to formally track ...
+The methods you adopt will probably depend on how large your organizaiton is, the need to provide an audit trail, your organization's change management culture and processes.

+### Manage change at the product plan level

 From an Agile methodology point of view you can minimize the need to track changes by following these suggestions:
 - Constantly refine the product plan and product backlog for dependencies, risks